cnr-isti-vclab/JoinPap/README.md

 # JoinPap

-JoinPap is a software tool developed in the ambit of the PNRR 2022 project entitled "Reconstructing Fragmentary Papyri through Human-Machine Interaction: case studies from two Italian collections", a joint effort between the Istituto Papirologico "Girolamo Vitelli" in Florence, and the Istituto di Scienza e Tecnologie dell'Informazione "A. Faedo" of the National Research Council (ISTI-CNR), Pisa.
+JoinPap is a software tool developed in the ambit of the PRIN PNRR 2022 project [Reconstructing Fragmentary Papyri through Human-Machine Interaction](https://www.joinpap.unifi.it/), a joint effort between the Istituto Papirologico "Girolamo Vitelli" in Florence, and the Istituto di Scienza e Tecnologie dell'Informazione "A. Faedo" of the National Research Council (ISTI-CNR), Pisa.

 The main goal of JoinPap is to support the experts in recomposing papyri fragments.
 The tool provides suggestion to the experts during the reconstruction process and exploit both the front and back